FRRouting/frr/doc/user/flowspec.rst

 .. clicmd:: [no] rt redirect import RTLIST...

-In order to illustrate, if the Route Target configured in the Flowspec entry is E.F.G.H:II, then a BGP VRF instance with the same Route Target will be set set.
+In order to illustrate, if the Route Target configured in the Flowspec entry is ``E.F.G.H:II``, then a BGP VRF instance with the same Route Target will be set set.
 That VRF will then be selected.
 The below full configuration example depicts how Route Targets are configured and how VRFs and cross VRF configuration is done.
 Note that the VRF are mapped on Linux Network Namespaces.
 For data traffic to cross VRF boundaries, virtual ethernet interfaces are created with private IP adressing scheme.

 .. code-block:: frr